mdsayed333/mdsayed333/README.md

 ## Hi there👋, I'm ABU SAYED
 #### ✨ MERN Stack Web Developer ✨

-I’m a full stack web developer.
+I’m a MERN stack web developer.
 I’m skilled at MERN stack web development and using those related tools, technology and library.
 I like to create websites and programming is my passion.
 I’m passionate about learning new technology.
 I always make sure my skills are kept up to date in this fast changing industry.
 <!--
 Skills: REACT / JS / HTML / CSS / NODE
 -->